 In another common example, SCI occurs as a result of a car crash.
 Motorists may be liable if they were driving negligently, with some common examples being texting while driving and excessive speeding.
 Other common causes include sports accidents, and acts of violence, such as assault.

 Strikes, falls, and collisions are not always the culprit.
 Sometimes, an internal condition can cause damage to the spinal cord, such as infection, inflammation, or circulatory problems.
 If a doctor or other medical professional fails to make a diagnosis of an underlying issue, and that issue then leads to SCI, it could be a matter of medical malpractice.
-Botched surgeries have also been known to have debilitating effects on their victims.
+Surgical errors have also been known to have debilitating effects on their victims.

 If you or someone you love was hurt in an accident, you may be able to recover compensation.
 However, the state of Pennsylvania imposes strict limits on the time you have to file an injury claim, so you need to act fast.
 Call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online to schedule a free case evaluation.
 We won’t charge a fee unless we win, so call right away.